polkadot-api/polkadot-api-docs/docs/pages/providers.md

 # Providers

 The entry point of Polkadot-API, `createClient(provider)` requires one `JsonRpcProvider`, which lets Polkadot-API communicate with a node.
+Let's dive into it.

+## `JsonRpcProvider`

-It's a function with the following shape:
+`JsonRpcProvider` is a simple function with the following shape:

 ```ts
 interface JsonRpcProvider {